IDMNYU/IDM_Faculty_FAQ/s2023_tldr.md

 ## On Campus Guests
 We are allowed to have guests on campus.
 Advance notice is still required.
 All visitors, vendors, and affiliates must be sponsored by an NYU employee.
-At least one business day before your guest is to come to campus, [you must to fill out the NYU Visitor Request Form](https://veoci.com/v/p/119522/workflow/z8wcftjfe7p3).
+At least one business day before your guest is to come to campus, [you must fill out the NYU Visitor Request Form](https://veoci.com/v/p/119522/workflow/z8wcftjfe7p3).
 You will receive a notification email confirming the request has been submitted.

-After a request has been made, an email will be sent to the visitor - they must shpw this to the guard downstairs when they arrive.
+After a request has been made, an email will be sent to the visitor - they must show this to the guard downstairs when they arrive.
 Someone needs to meet your guest at the entrance and see them in.

 All visitor, vendor, and affiliate access request emails are generated from an automated system called VEOCI.
 If you or your sponsored person(s) have not received an email as expected, please search for “NYU Campus Safety” or ”Veoci”.